True personal freedom is to live as you are, to do what you want, and to spend time with people you like.

 We live in deception because the truth is too painful.
-But no one wants to live in deception, as the stoic philosopher Epictetus once observed (quote is from The Daily Stoic by Ryan Holiday):
+But no one wants to live in deception, as the stoic philosopher Epictetus once observed:

 “Who wishes to live in deception—tripped up, mistaken, undisciplined, complaining, in a rut?
 No one.
 These are base people who don’t live as they wish; and so, no base person is free.”

 We all know that everything has a price.
 So what does it take to be truly free?
 If you want to live on your own terms and do as you please, you must give up the following 4 things.